Ensuring people who are ageing or have a disability can remain in their long-term community.

 requiring little help with their care.

-The board of the Winchelsea Community Bank have set up an independent incorporated charity, Winanglo Inc., for the sole purpose of facilitating community projects in Winchelsea, Anglesea and Lorne (Win Ang Lo).
+The board of the Winchelsea Community Bank has set up an independent incorporated charity, Winanglo Inc., for the sole purpose of facilitating community projects in and around Winchelsea, Anglesea and Lorne (Win Ang Lo).

 The first project is to build 10 small homes suited to older and disabled local people.
 At present, these people have to leave Winchelsea (the town they know) as there's no independent aged-suitable housing in town.

-Land is currently being sought, and the ideal location is a site originally sold for a peppercorn amount by the Church of England to the old Winchelsea Shire with a request that it be used for aged care.
+The site is an ideal location which was originally sold for a peppercorn amount by the Church of England to the old Winchelsea Shire with a request that it be used for aged care.
+These homes will be state-of-the-art design and beautifully landscaped.

 In essence, people will be able to buy a lifetime usage right which will cover the cost of the building.
+Any maintenance and management mechanisms associated with the usage right will be fully disclosed as necessary at the time of due diligence.
 On departure, the unit will be revalued and any capital gain goes to the family.